FAQ

 We are a small studio with a limited amount of space per class.

-The Pole Dance trial class is happening each Tuesday alternating locations and every second Wednesday in Orlando's Dance Studio.
+The Pole Dance trial class is happening 5 times per week alternating locations.

 Most people book the trial class directly through the booking tool on this website, which may fill classes 1-2 months in advance.